openebs-archive/openebs-docs/docs/setupstorageclasses.md

   openebs.io/fstype: "xfs"
 ```

+Note: Support for xfs file system has been introduced from 0.5.4 and onwards.
+In order to change the file system you must have 0.5.4 or latest build.
 You must add `openebs.io/fstype: "xfs"` in the openebs-storageclasses.yaml.

 Follow the link below to understand how to deploy an application on the OpenEBS volume using xfs file system.
 Here, mongo-DB application is used as an example.